Marzoug-Nabil/Marzoug_Nabil_Portfolio/README.md

 extracting valuable insights from complex datasets.
 These projects have honed my skills in manipulating, cleaning, and organizing data to uncover patterns, trends, and correlations.
 - Technologies Used: Python, numpy, pandas, Power BI, matplotlib, seaborn.
-- Notbooks: You can join all the projects in my github profile [Here](https://github.com/Marzoug-Nabil?tab=repositories)
+- Notebooks: You can join all the projects in my github profile [Here](https://github.com/Marzoug-Nabil?tab=repositories)

 ### Computer vision projects